 Beneath the Willow opens with a prologue set in rural NSW in 1953.
 It is a dark scene of fear and domestic violence.
 The novel then steps back in time and place to the working-class suburb of Balmain in 1915.
 Australia is at war in foreign lands, and sons of families have answered her call to arms.

 Kristel Thornell’s On the Blue Train is a novelisation of the eleven days in 1926 when — in a mystery worthy of Poirot — Agatha Christie disappeared.
 The novel opens with Agatha outside Harrods.
 She is confused and cannot enter the store, unable to "even recall what she needed to purchase".

 With the spread of the Internet, PCs and digital devices, and DIY websites, blogs and ebooks, the barriers to publishing are lower than ever before.
 However, the barrier between writing and good writing remains high.
 With the Mini Style Guide on your desk, you can be a good writer and a good editor!

-It is Christmas Day 1994 at Bilgoa Beach on Sydney's northern beaches.
-A "pink shouldered" Charlie Bright is pacing up and down on the sand at the water's edge, "like a coach on the touchline", calling out to his children, mastering their sleek new Christmas present surfboards on the waves.
+It's Christmas Day 1994 at Bilgoa Beach on Sydney's northern beaches.
+A "pink shouldered" Charlie Bright is pacing up and down on the sand at the water's edge.
+He's "like a coach on the touchline", calling out to his children, mastering their sleek new Christmas present surfboards on the waves.